mitchmac/novela-hugo-starter/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 - Thiago Costa

 ---
-Hello, world!
-This is a demo post for `hugo-theme-novela`.
+Hello This is a demo post for `hugo-theme-novela`.
 Novela is built by the team at [Narative](https://narative.co), and built for everyone that loves the web.

 <br/>